coderefinery/git-collaborative/_episodes/03-distributed.md

 ![]({{ site.baseurl }}/img/distributed/forking-2.svg)

-A pull-request means: "please review my changes and if you agree, merge them with a mouseclick".
+A pull-request means: "please review my changes and if you agree, merge them with a mouse-click".

 Once the pull-request is accepted, the change is incorporated: